 Disney Cruise Line Shuttles

 There are benefits to booking a shuttle with the Disney Cruise Line.
 While it’s often the more expensive option, you’re working with the same company.
-In the event that your flight is arriving a little later than scheduled, it’s much more likely that they’ll wait for you to make it to Port.
+This means that if your flight is running behind, it’s much more likely that they’ll wait for you to make it to Port.

 Port Canaveral